SoftwarePlumbers/abstract-query/README.md

 Will result in an expr like:

-`grade<"C" and (course="javascript 101" and (student.age>=27) or course="medieval French poetry" and (student.age>=27 and student.age<65))`
+`grade<"C" and (course="javascript 101" and student.age>=27 or course="medieval French poetry" and student.age>=27 and student.age<65)`

 The library re-optimises the query when parameters are bound, and also tries quite hard to indentify redundant or mutually exclusive criteria even if a query is parametrised.

 ## Subqueries and Child Objects

 Subqueries can be used to put conditions on sub-properties.
-In the below example, the subquery 'expertise_query' is used to pick items in the data array which have an object in 'expertise' which has a language property of 'java'. __TODO: add 'has' operator and emphasize different behavior for arrays and sub-properties.__
+In the below example, the subquery 'expertise_query' is used to pick items in the data array which have an object in 'expertise' which has a language property of 'java'.

 ```javascript
 let data = [